How to Access Affordable, High-Quality Online University Courses — Even from Top Schools

 Take Advantage of Support from Universities and Public Programmes

-Many well-known universities — such as The Open University, University College London (UCL), and Trinity College Dublin — offer discounted or subsidised course options for adult learners.
+Many well-known universities — such as The Open University, and Trinity College Dublin — offer discounted or subsidised course options for adult learners.
 Some are delivered through partnerships with non-profit platforms or public lifelong learning initiatives, especially targeting learners aged 45 and above.

 Where to look: